Black women continue to lead the startup charge.

 6. Kimberly Peeler-Allen and Glynda C. Carr: Higher Heights

 They are the co-founders of Brooklyn nonprofit Higher Heights.
-Through both virtual and real-world outreach efforts, they are leading the charge to get more black women into office — and the voting booth — where they can effect long-lasting change.
+Through both virtual and real-world outreach efforts, they are leading the charge to get more Black women into office — and the voting booth — where they can effect long-lasting change.

-7. Amber Williams: Punkyflair
+7. Amber Williams: Amber Williams